Why am I not receiving validation emails when using ACM to issue or renew a certificate?

 - You can switch to DNS validation at no additional cost.

-Services Integrated with AWS Certificate Manager using the old ACM certificate must be updated to use the new certificate.
+Services integrated with AWS Certificate Manager using the previous ACM certificate must be updated to use the new certificate.
 This is because new ACM certificates generate an Amazon Resource Name (ARN).
 You can't retain the ARN with a new ACM certificate.
 Only renewed ACM certificates retain the same ARN.

-You can establish the Region for an ACM certificate by running the following at the command line:
+You can establish the Region for an ACM certificate by running the AWS CLI command describe-certificate similar to the following:

 $aws acm describe-certificate --certificate-arn arn:aws:acm:region:12345678911:certificate/123456-1234-1234-1234-123456789 --output text |grep INUSEBY